swyxio/ai-notes/TEXT_CHAT.md

 	- Google is exploring dimensions like “interestingness” and “factuality” to ensure LaMDA’s responses are compelling, correct and adhere to the AI Principles.
 - Quora Poe: poe.com https://techcrunch.com/2022/12/21/quora-launches-poe-a-way-to-talk-to-ai-chatbots-like-chatgpt
 - Jasper Chat: jasper.ai/chat
-- https://trysentient.com/ Sentient reads and learns your documentation, wherever it is.
-Powerful admin controls ensure that Sentient only has access to the documents you want it to see.
 - replit ghostwriter chat
-- deepmind sparrow (unreleased)

 ## Chat Tools